Module ECP

 new (coordinates) | Create a new ECP point from an OCTET argument containing its coordinates. |

-generator () | Returns the generator of the curve: an ECP point that is multiplied by any BIG number to obtain a correspondent point on the curve. |
+generator () | Return the generator of the curve: an ECP point that is multiplied by any BIG number to obtain a correspondent point on the curve. |

-infinity () | Returns a new ECP infinity point that is definitely not on the curve. |
+infinity () | Return a new ECP infinity point that is definitely not on the curve. |

-order () | Gives the order of the curve, a BIG number contained in an octet. |
+order () | Give the order of the curve, a BIG number contained in an octet. |

 mapit (OCTET) | Map an OCTET of exactly 64 bytes length to a point on the curve: the OCTET should be the output of an hash function. |